This article has links to products and services we love, which we may make commission from.

 This beach has bathrooms, showers, and changing rooms in season, and there are large mats on the main walkways most of the way down to the water for accessibility.

 Don’t forget to check out Race Point Lighthouse while you’re there.

-Herring Cove features a delicious snack bar, live music at night in the summer months, and accessible beach wheelchairs available from the beach lifeguards.
+Herring Cove features a snack bar, live music at night in the summer months, and accessible beach wheelchairs available from the beach lifeguards.

 Just be aware of ticks and poison ivy, especially at the peak of the summer season.